-A written directive specifies procedures for collecting and processing physical evidence to include.
+A written directive specifies procedures for collecting, processing, and packaging physical evidence to include.

 - A. Preserving the condition of evidence during and after collection;

 - B. Preventing contamination of evidence;

 - C. Obtaining sufficient samples;

 - D. Using proper containers for liquids;

 - E. Preservation and timely delivery of blood and other perishable evidence to the laboratory or to refrigerated storage;

 - F. Drying of wet evidence; and

-- G. Sealing, marking, and labeling.
+- G. Sealing, marking, and labeling prior to submission.

-- Written directive addressing elements of the standard (Qty Initial: 1) (Qty Reaccred: 1) - Observation of evidence processing and packaging work areas. - Interviews
+- Written directive addressing elements of the standard (Qty Initial: 1) (Qty Reaccred: 1) - Observation of evidence processing and packaging work areas. - Observation of packaging and labeling. - Interviews

-FDLE Evidence Manual may be used as a written directive.
+FDLE Evidence Submission Manual may be used as a written directive.